-- a. exclusion principle: the state does not control production: i.e. it does not stop profitable private accumulation nor force unprofitable production: the state is not a capitalist [differentiation of state and capital] - b. maintenance principle: the state is required to maintain conditions of accumulation = counter threats to accumulation: capitalism needs the state [functional dependency of capitalism on the state] - c. dependency principle: State power depends upon capitalist accumulation: the state needs capitalism [functional dependency of the state on capital]
+- 1. exclusion principle: the state is excluded from direct control of production: i.e. it does not stop profitable private accumulation nor force unprofitable production: the state is not a capitalist [differentiation of state and capital] - b. maintenance principle: the state is required to maintain conditions of accumulation and counter various threats to accumulation: capitalism needs the state [functional dependency of capitalism on the state] - c. dependency principle: State power depends upon capitalist accumulation: the state needs capitalism [functional dependency of the state on capital] - d. legitimation principle: In order for the state to remain legitimate it must conceal its capitalist character.
+This legitimation principle is what allows the three other principles to operate in a stable manner.